realworldocaml/book/book/testing.md

 ## What makes for good tests? {#what-makes-for-good-tests data-type=sect1}

-Here are some properties that are important for tests to have.
+Here are some of the properties that characterize well written tests in a good testing environment.

 - **Easy to write**.
 The less overhead there is to adding a test, the more people will do it.